ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

    Please keep in mind: I'm not suggesting you should stop what you're doing, fire up your Vim config, and start using `sd` to trigger upright-text subscripts just like me.
 The point here is just to get you thinking about home-row keys as efficient snippet triggers.
 Try experimenting for yourself---you might significantly speed up your editing.
 Or maybe this tip doesn't work for you, and that's fine, too.

 - Try using `jk` as your `g:UltiSnipsJumpForwardTrigger` key, i.e. for moving forward through tabstops.
-The other obvious choice is the Tab key; I found the resulting pinky reach away from the home row to be a hindrance in real-time LaTeX editing.
+The other obvious choice is the Tab key, but I found the resulting pinky reach away from the home row to be a hindrance in real-time LaTeX editing.
 Of course `jk` is two key presses instead of one, but it rolls of the fingers so quickly that I don't notice a slowdown.
 (And you don't have `jk` reserved for exiting Vim's insert mode because you've [remapped Caps Lock to Escape on a system-wide level](https://www.dannyguo.com/blog/remap-caps-lock-to-escape-and-control/) and use that to exit insert mode, right?)